car insurance

 Your policy jacket may include additional information, such as exclusions and conditions of your policy.

-Understanding How Car Insurance Claims Work in Illinois
+Understanding How Car Insurance Claims Work in Chicago

 Illinois operates under an at-fault system for car accident insurance claims.
 This means that a driver who is at fault for a collision (or their car insurance company) is responsible for paying for any injuries or property damage they cause.
 If you are at fault, your auto liability coverage covers the other party’s medical and property damage costs up to your policy’s limits.
 Conversely, if another driver is at fault, their insurance should cover your expenses.